 Training programme directors:

-North: Dr Callum Duncan and Dr William Rutherford
+North: Dr Susan McGeoch and Dr William Rutherford

 South East: Dr Kerri Baker and Dr Jane Rimer

-West: Dr David Carty, Dr David Wilkin, Dr Marie Freel and Dr Jose Fernandez-Montero
+West: Dr David Carty, Dr David Wilkin, Dr Marie Freel, Dr Manish Patel and Dr Gemma McGrory

 All IMT trainees will be invited to participate in a comprehensive programme of simulation-based activity across their three year training programme, covering both technical and non-technical skills.

-Between August and January of their IM1 year, all trainees will be invited to attend a three-day medical boot camp hosted by the Scottish Centre for Simulation and Clinical Human Factors in Forth Valley Royal Hospital, Larbert.
-The course will be residential (for those wishing to stay, refer to Study Leave Policy and Operational Guide to ensure criteria is met) and will involve three days of intensive educational activity provided by a skilled faculty from all regions of Scotland.
+Between August and January of their IM1 year, all trainees are invited to attend a three-day medical boot camp hosted by the Scottish Centre for Simulation and Clinical Human Factors in Forth Valley Royal Hospital, Larbert.
+The course will be residential (for those wishing to stay, refer to Study Leave Policy and Operational Guide and current Scottish Government guidelines relating to the COVID-19 pandemic) and will involve three days of intensive educational activity provided by a skilled faculty from all regions of Scotland.
 Some pre-course preparation will be required to facilitate ‘sign off’ of core procedural skills to the level required by the IMT curriculum in IM1.
 Trainees will be allocated to a boot camp by their TPD, in consultation with their local rota organiser, and contacted directly with the dates.

-Building on the learning from boot camp in IM1, trainees will be invited to attend a skills day during IM2.
+Building on the learning from boot camp in IM1, trainees are invited to attend a skills day during IM2.
 For ease of access, the skills day will be delivered in two locations: Glasgow (for West and South East trainees) and Aberdeen (for North and East trainees).
 The day will focus on a series of complex treatments and procedural skills listed in the Curriculum for Internal Medicine Stage 1 Training.
+Once again, some pre-course preparation will be required to facilitate ‘sign off’ of core procedural skills.
 The day will be delivered by expert faculty from all regions and, as per IM1 boot camp, funding for all aspects of the day (including course fee, travel and subsistence) is in addition to trainees' usual study leave budget and will not impact on other claims over the course of IMT.

 Please direct any IMT Simulation enquiries to IMTSimulation@nes.scot.nhs.uk